edgio-docs/edgio-docs/guides/delivery/delivery/guide/getting_started.md

 Finally, you can log in to [Edgio Control](https://control-new.edg.io/acontrol/#/login) at any time to submit and track support tickets, access documentation, and view detailed reports on the traffic handled by your Content Delivery service.

-To set up your Edgio Account, please be prepared to provide your Account Manager the following information:
+To set up your account, please be prepared to provide your Account Manager the following information:

-- **Contacts**
+- Contacts<br >
-    -An administrative contact for your team<br />- A technical contact for your team
+    -An administrative contact for your team
+    -A technical contact for your team
-- **Content Overview**
+- Content Overview
     - An overview of the types of content you deliver and the way your audience consumes it
     - The method you use to publish your content today and the frequency with which you update your content
     - Any content security or access restrictions
     - Any requirements for integration with your company’s content-management system
-- **Content Statistics**
+- Content Statistics
     - The types of files (file extensions) in your content
     - The average size of your individual content files
     - The approximate disk space required to store all of your content, and the projected annual growth rate
     - The approximate number of files in your library and percentage of those files your audience accesses regularly
-- **Traffic Statistics**
+- Traffic Statistics
     - The monthly traffic volume you expect Content Delivery to handle during the first six months and projected annual growth rate
     - The percentage of your traffic that comes from major geographic regions (North America, Europe, Asia, etc.), plus any international markets that require particular attention
-- **Configuration**
+- Configuration
     - Origin Hostname - the URL where Content Delivery will request content to fill the cache
     - Published Hostname - the URL prefix you want your audience to see in published links to your content (optional).
-You can provide this in the form of a DNS CNAME if you want to control the prefix completely or a suggested Edgio Account name (which, if accepted, will be prepended to the default Content Delivery form: account_name.vo.llnw.net).
+You can provide this in the form of a DNS CNAME if you want to control the prefix completely or a suggested Limelight Account name (which, if accepted, will be prepended to the default Content Delivery form: account_name.vo.llnw.net).

 ## Choosing an Origin   {/*choosing-an-origin*/}